babylonhealth/ReactiveFeedback/README.md

 ### Motivation

 Requirements for iOS apps have become huge.
-Our code has to manage a lot of state e.g. server responses, cached data, UI state, routing etc. Some may say that Reactive Programming can help us a lot, but in the wrong hands, it can make even more harm to your code base.
+Our code has to manage a lot of state e.g. server responses, cached data, UI state, routing etc. Some may say that Reactive Programming can help us a lot but, in the wrong hands, it can do even more harm to your code base.

 The goal of this library is to provide a simple and intuitive approach to designing reactive state machines.